mazeyqian/mazey/README.md

 ## API Examples

 There ara some examples maintained by hand below.
-For more latest information, please check the [full documentation](https://i.mazey.net/mazey/docs/modules/_index_.html).
+For more information, please check the [full documentation](https://i.mazey.net/mazey/docs/modules/_index_.html).

 **Table of Contents**